 Here is what I'm dipping into these days:

-The Writing Diet, Write Yourself Right-Size by Julia Cameron.
-I had it in the back of my mind ever since Lin mentioned she was reading it and enjoying it way back when.
+I had this self-help book in the back of my mind ever since Lin mentioned she was reading and enjoying it.

 "Over the course of the past twenty-five years, Julia Cameron has taught thousands of artists and aspiring artists how to unblock wellsprings of creativity.
 And time and again she has noticed an interesting thing: Often, in uncovering their creative selves her students also undergo a surprising physical transformation-invigorated by their work, they slim down.
 In The Writing Diet, Cameron illuminates the relationship between creativity and eating to reveal a crucial equation: creativity can block overeating." excerpt from Amazon.com

-The Scent of Water, by Elizabeth Goudge (novel).
-Originally published in 1963, this book has been re-released by Hendrickson Publishers just this year!
-I was first introduced to Elizabeth Goudge by another Brenda, a beautiful blogger who shares with her readers her own love of books, God and kitty cats.
+Originally published in 1963, this novel has been re-released by Hendrickson Publishers just this year!
+I was first introduced to Elizabeth Goudge by another Brenda, a beautiful blogger who shares with her readers her own love of books.

-And the other week when I was shopping online at Amazon, I found a reasonably-priced copy of Diane Ackerman's One Hundred Names for Love, a beautiful memoir about 'a stroke, a marriage, and the language of healing'.
-I read the library's copy a couple of months ago and knew I wanted to read it again as she shared so many interesting things about how the brain works, how she and her husband are recovering from his stroke... all in such a beautiful way.
+It's a beautiful memoir about 'a stroke, a marriage, and the language of healing'.
+I read the library's copy a couple of months ago and knew I wanted to read it again as she shared so many interesting things about how the brain works and how she and her husband are 'recovering' from his stroke... all written in such a beautiful way.

 by Greta and Janet Podleski